vapoursynth/vapoursynth/doc/gpufilters.rst

 #.
 Allocate the output with newGPUVideoFrame and wrap its planes the same
    way — foreign kernels write directly into what downstream Vulkan filters will read.
 #.
+Synchronize.
+Two options, and the second is strongly preferred:

-Synchronize host side for now: call waitGPUFrame on each input frame
-   before launching (it waits the producer pairs *and* makes the writes available outside the device, which a bare semaphore wait does not), and finish your work (for example ``cudaStreamSynchronize``) before returning, publishing no producer pair.
-This costs pipelining, not correctness;
+   * **Host side**: call waitGPUFrame on each input frame before launching (it waits the producer pairs *and* makes the writes available outside the device, which a bare semaphore wait does not), and finish your work (``cudaStreamSynchronize``) before returning, publishing no producer pair.
+Simple, correct, and it parks a worker thread for the whole GPU round trip.

-   device-side synchronization through exportable timeline semaphores is the planned next stage.
+   * **Device side**: import each input plane's *readySemaphore* through exportGPUSemaphore and enqueue a wait on your stream (``cudaWaitExternalSemaphoresAsync`` with the pair's value), signal your own exportable timeline at the end (``cudaSignalExternalSemaphoresAsync``), publish that (semaphore, value) with setGPUPlaneProducer, and return immediately.
+Nothing blocks; the graph pipelines across the API boundary exactly as it does between Vulkan filters.
+Create your timeline with VkExportSemaphoreCreateInfo using the handle type from ``VSVulkanCoreInfo::semaphoreExportHandleType``, and take on the asynchronous obligations that come with it: retain source frames until your signalled value completes, and let the timeline live as long as the filter instance.

+   Not every producer's timeline is exportable — third party filters may not opt in — so when exportGPUSemaphore fails on an input, fall back to waitGPUFrame for that frame.

 Match devices by UUID: ``VSVulkanCoreInfo::deviceUUID`` equals the UUID CUDA reports for the same GPU.
-Whether export is available at all is ``VSVulkanCoreInfo::exportHandleType`` — it requires the platform's opaque handle extension and is absent on MoltenVK, so a CUDA-backed filter should fail creation with a clear message when it is 0.
+Whether export is available at all is ``VSVulkanCoreInfo::exportHandleType`` (memory) and ``semaphoreExportHandleType`` (semaphores) — both require the platform's opaque handle extensions and are absent on MoltenVK, so a CUDA-backed filter should fail creation with a clear message when memory export is 0, and fall back to host synchronization when only the semaphore half is missing.
 Cached imports may safely outlive the frames that led to them: the OS keeps an imported allocation alive until the importer releases it.

 Performance notes
 -----------------